Mastercard/connect-android-sdk/README.md

 ## Step 4 - Add code to start the Connect SDK

-The Connect class contains a start method that when called, starts an activity with the supplied event listener.
+The Connect class contains a start method that when called, starts an activity with the supplied event handler.
 The SDK only allows a single instance of the Connect activity to run.
 If you start Connect while a Connect activity is already running, a RuntimeException is thrown.

 ### Connect Class